 Recent research indicates that ageing involves more than just time; persistent infections can accelerate this process.
 Infections may cause cellular damage, chronic inflammation, and impair immune responses, leading to age-related diseases.
 Understanding these links could improve treatment and prevention strategies, ultimately enhancing both lifespan and health quality.

-What Google Searches Reveal About Long COVID Symptoms
+What Google Searches Reveal About Long Covid: Insights from Search Data

 In the context of Long COVID, Google searches serve as a vital resource for patients seeking understanding amid medical ambiguity.
 Trend analysis shows sustained interest in symptoms like brain fog and fatigue, especially among women, highlighting gaps in healthcare and the need for tailored support.
 These searches reflect personal struggles and an urgent call for better medical awareness and resources.